PIH/mirebalais-smoke-tests/README.md

 # Running Tests

 Tests can be run using `mvn clean verify -U -P<suite>`, where `<suite>` is one of the values in the table above.
+It should also be possible to run the tests by navigating to them in IntelliJ and clicking on the "Run" buttons in the left margin.

-The tests must be configured to use a server that is compatible with the suite being run;
+The tests must be configured to use a server that is compatible with the suite being run.

-see the "Configuration" section below.
+# Writing tests

+These smoke tests use Selenium to drive the browser through tests.
+The trick to using Selenium is that after each "action" (such as clicking a button or link), you need to "[wait](https://www.softwaretestingmaterial.com/webdriverwait-selenium-webdriver/)" before you can "assert" that something has changed.
+If your tests are failing intermittently, it's a sure sign that there's somewhere you've forgotten a `new WebDriverWait(driver, 5).until(...);`.